-The land has access to reticulated electricity supply that will be sufficient to service the proposed farm stay accommodation.
+The land is serviced by reticulated electricity supply that will be sufficient for the proposed farm stay accommodation.
 Water services will be provided to the cabins via an on-site water capture, treatment and reticulation system.
 This will be regulated by consent conditions, should approval be granted, that will require compliance with the relevant public health regulations.
-The cabins will also be serviced by an on site wastewater treatment system that will be subject to Council approval under the provisions of the Local Government Act 1993.
+The cabins will also be serviced by an on-site wastewater treatment system that will be subject to Council approval under the provisions of the Local Government Act 1993.